Google analyzes over 200 factors to rank your site.

 I usually like to embed videos into my posts, because my readers love them.

-Here’s a solid On-Page SEO walkthrough by Brian Dean from Backlinko.
+For example, here’s a solid On-Page SEO walkthrough by Brian Dean.

-7. Link to previous posts and other sites
+7. Link to previous posts and other authoritative sites

 Outbound and inbound linking is critical to a healthy SEO article.